robfatland/digitaltwin/README.md

 for this purpose.
 The question is then how to recover these data.
 This **Cloud Solution** repository describes a particular means that relies upon cell phone infrastructure.
-The resulting system is low cost and low maintenance; but sensor deployment is constrained to locations that have
+The resulting system is reliable, low cost to build and operate, and requires little maintenance.
+Deployment is constrained
+to locations with
 [cell phone coverage](https://www.fcc.gov/BroadbandData/MobileMaps/mobile-map).